Tame class field theory over local fields: Introduction

-The next key step in the proof is to uniformly bound the motivic and {\'e}tale cohomology (with and without compact support) as we vary our finite coefficients (but fix the twist).
-We have to do this for singular varieties as well because we apply this to the complement of the underlying smooth variety in a chosen smooth compactification, and this complement is generally singular.
+The third key step is to uniformly bound the motivic and {\'e}tale cohomology (with and without compact support) as one varies the finite coefficients (but fixes the twist).
+We have to do this for singular schemes as well because we apply this to the complement of the underlying smooth scheme in a chosen smooth compactification, and this complement is generally singular.
 In order to achieve this, we prove a general finiteness result for motivic and {\'e}tale cohomology over local fields, which is of independent interest.
-This was proven earlier over finite fields by Colliot-Th{\'e}l{\'e}ne-Sansuc-Soul{\'e} \cite{CSS} and Kahn \cite{Kahn-03} (who also proved some finiteness results over $p$-adic fields).
+This was proven earlier over finite fields by Colliot-Th{\'e}l{\`e}ne-Sansuc-Soul{\'e} \cite{CSS} and Kahn \cite{Kahn-03} (who also proved some finiteness results over $p$-adic fields).
 We prove the finiteness over arbitrary local fields by reducing to the case of finite fields.
-Using this finiteness theorem, we reduce the proof of \thmref{thm:Main-1} to the known case of smooth projective varieties by means of localization sequences for motivic and {\'e}tale cohomology.
+This boundedness theorem allows us to reduce the proof of \thmref{thm:Main-1} to the known case of smooth projective schemes by means of localization sequences.

 The above argument only proves parts (1) and (2) of \thmref{thm:Main-1}.
-To prove the stronger results for surfaces, we use our theorem on the finiteness of {\'e}tale cohomology to reduce the problem to the case of a projective surface which is a result of Jannsen-Saito \cite{JS-Doc}.
+To prove the stronger claims for surfaces, we use our theorem on the boundedness of {\'e}tale cohomology to reduce the problem to the case of a projective surface which is a result of Jannsen-Saito \cite{JS-Doc}.
 Another key step in our proof of the full divisibility of the kernel of the reciprocity map for surfaces in characteristic zero is a result of Tate \cite{Tate-Kyoto} saying that $K^M_2(k)$ is a direct sum of a divisible and a finite group if $k$ is a local field.

 We prove the $p$-divisibility of the kernel of the reciprocity map for curves in characteristic $p > 0$ by reducing to the case of projective curves (which was considered by Kato-Saito \cite{Kato-Saito-1}) using \corref{cor:Rec-tame-unr}.
 The proof of \thmref{thm:Main-2} is reduced to the earlier results of Grothendieck and Yoshida \cite{Yoshida03} for projective schemes using the finiteness of $J^\tm(X)$.
-The latter result is proven again using the finiteness theorem for {\'e}tale cohomology discussed in the previous paragraph.
+We prove the latter result using the boundedness theorem for {\'e}tale cohomology discussed in the previous paragraph.